materiaraiding/materiaraiding-old/_ultimate/ucob.md

 ### Credits
 {: .no_toc }
-Written Guide by Em Quackingway (Phases 1, 2 and 3) and Noz Leafhill (Phases 4 and 5)
+- Written Guide by Em Gram (Phases 1, 2 and 3) and Noz Leafhill (Phases 4 and 5)

-PoVs by Kur Rumi
+- PoVs by Kur Rumi

 ### Table of Contents
 {: .no_toc }